SEIR-809-Hackers/seir-project-3/README.old.md

 c) List of Features / User Stories:

- --- MVP:
+--MVP:
-“As a user, I would like to be able to see a list of national parks, with a brief description on the location so I can browse the collection”
+* As a user, I would like to be able to see a list of national parks, with a brief description on the location so I can browse the collection.
+(Complete)
-“As a user, I would like to be able to use my ParkPass to add parks that I would like to hike at.”
+* As a user, I would like to be able to use my ParkPass to add parks that I would like to hike at.
+(Complete)
-“As a user, I would like to mark off parks I have hiked at.”
+* As a user, I would like to mark off parks I have hiked at.
+(Complete)

-"As a user, I would like to get a “Things To Do” List for specific things I can do at the park and add these to my own Activities list for better planning."
+--Bronze:

----Bronze:
+* As a user, I would like to be able to get information on the campgrounds within the park in order to better plan my trip.
-As a user, I would like to be able to get information on the campgrounds within the park in order to better plan my trip.
+* As a user, I would like to be able to get a list of recommended activities to do within the park (astronomy, hiking, wildlife watching, etc.) in order to better understand what type of events each destination offers.
+(Complete)

-As a user, I would like to be able to get a list of recommended activities to do within the park (astronomy, hiking, wildlife watching, etc.) in order to better understand what type of events each destination offers.
+--Silver:
-“As a user, I would like to be able to provide reviews for the parks I’ve hiked.”
+* As a user, I would like to get a “Things To Do” List for specific things I can do at the park and add these to my own Activities list for better planning.

----Silver:
+--Gold:

----Gold:
+* As a user, I would like to be able to log in to my own personal PassPark account so that I can have a personal profile.(complete)
-As a user, I would like to be able to log in to my own personal PassPark account so that I can have a personal profile.
+* As a user, I would like to be able to track my miles hiked and have a graph display the data.
-As a user, I would like to be able to track my miles hiked and have a graph display the data.
+* As a user, I would like to be able to see live footage of the campgrounds in order to virtually experience what it would like to be there.
-As a user, I would like to be able to see live footage of the campgrounds in order to virtually experience what it would like to be there.
+* As a user, I would like to be able to provide reviews for the parks I’ve hiked.